QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     plot(plots..., legend = false)

-As expected, the distribution smooths out into a bell curve as :math:`n` increases
+As expected, the distribution smooths out into a bell curve as :math:`n` increases.

-We leave you to investigate its contents if you wish to know more
+We leave you to investigate its contents if you wish to know more.

-If you run the file from the ordinary Julia or IJulia shell, the figure should pop up in a window that you can rotate with your mouse, giving different views on the density sequence
+If you run the file from the ordinary Julia or IJulia shell, the figure should pop up in a window that you can rotate with your mouse, giving different views on the density sequence.

 .. _multivariate_clt: